Itz-pritamm/E_Commerce_Chatbot/README.md

 The chatbot provides accurate answers to customer FAQs and retrieves product information through a hybrid AI architecture that combines vector search with structured database queries.

+Note: This chatbot is currently trained on and indexed with shoe product data only.
+As a result, it can accurately answer product-related queries exclusively about shoes.
+Queries related to other product categories are outside the scope of the current dataset.
 ---

 ## 🚀 Features